-Justification: Decline has been observed and is strongly inferred to continue in the EOO, AOO, area, extent and quality of habitat, number of locations and subpopulations and number of mature individuals of Darwinia alaucophylla due to the combined effects of adverse fire regimes, clearing and land degradation, and increased frequency, intensity and duration of drought due to climate change.
-Darwinia glaucophylla appears to have suffered a large contraction in the south of its range since 2000, with the Patonga suppopulation (150 mature individuals) and records on the southern edge of the Mooney Mooney East subpopulation not having been rerecorded since this time despite substantial survey effort (Focus Flora 2018, 2019, 2020, 2021).
+Continuing decline has been observed and is inferred to continue in the EOO, AOO, area, extent and quality of habitat, number of locations and subpopulations and number of mature individuals of Darwinia glaucophylla due to the combined effects of adverse fire regimes, clearing and land degradation, and increased frequency, intensity and duration of drought due to climate change.
+Darwinia glaucophylla appears to have suffered a large contraction in the south of its range since 2000, with the Patonga subpopulation (150 mature individuals) and records on the southern edge of the Mooney Mooney East subpopulation not having been re-recorded since this time despite substantial survey effort (Focus Flora 2018, 2019, 2020, 2021).
 These areas were affected by high severity fire in 2003 (Mooney Mooney East) and 2006 (Patonga; NSW NPWS 2006, 2022), following on from several years of intense drought (BOM 2023), and it is highly plausible that these events resulted in the loss of the Patonga subpopulation/location and the southern edge of the Mooney Mooney subpopulation.

-Additionally, there has been observed die back of adult D. glaucophylla cover at several sites during surveys between 2018 and 2021 that is likely attributable to the acute drought conditions experienced across the Central Coast between August 2017 and September 2019 (Focus Flora 2020).
+There was observed die back of adult Darwinia glaucophylla cover at several sites during surveys between 2018 and 2021 that is likely attributable to the acute drought conditions experienced across the Central Coast between August 2017 and September 2019 (Focus Flora 2020).
 The Central Coast Region is projected to become hotter, have fewer colder nights under 2°C annually, more hot days over 35°C annually and an increase in average and severe fire weather by 2079 (CSIRO and BOM 2022; AdaptNSW 2023).
 Additionally, fire weather is predicted to become harsher, and the time spent in drought is predicted to increase on the East Coast through the 21st century (CSIRO 2023).
-This may result in further extirpation of patches and/or subpopulations as has been observed at Patonga, or decline in mature individuals over time in cases where fires and/or drought become frequent enough to reduce plant cover, maturation times and soil seed bank development.
-Inferred decline in habitat quality from clearing and land degradation due to urban development is also apparent, with the loss of a number of records within the development footprint of the Somersby Industrial Park (BioNet 2023), remaining plants in the industrial area existing in small, degraded remnants (Connell Wagner 2005) and the threat of further development (DPE 2022a) resulting in declines in individuals and habitat quality.
-These threats indicate that the EOO, AOO, area, extent and quality of habitat, number of locations and subpopulations and number of mature individuals of Darwinia glaucophylla are likely to remain under pressure and observed declines are strongly inferred to continue into the future.
+This may result in further extirpation of patches and/or subpopulations as has been observed at Patonga or decline in mature individuals over time in cases where fires and/or drought become frequent enough to reduce plant cover, maturation times, and soil seed bank development.
+Inferred decline in habitat area and guality from clearing and land degradation due to urban development is also apparent.
+The loss of a number of records within the development footprint of the Somersby Industrial Park (BioNet 2023), remaining plants in the industrial area existing in small, degraded remnants (Connell Wagner 2005) and the threat of further development within the distribution of D. glaucophylla (DPE 2022; Umwelt 2022) is resulting in declines in habitat quality and mature individuals.
+This and other aforementioned threats indicate that the EOO, AOO, area, extent and quality of habitat, number of locations and subpopulations and number of mature individuals of D. glaucophylla are likely to remain under pressure, and observed declines are inferred to continue into the future.

-c) Extreme fluctuations.
+Extreme fluctuations

-Justification: Darwinia glaucophylla is a relatively long-lived shrub and maintains a soil seedbank that can be stimulated by the passage of fire which can replace mature plants lost in such a disturbance event.
-Therefore, the species does not meet the definition for extreme fluctuations as per IUCN (2022).
+Darwinia glaucophylla is a relatively long-lived shrub and maintains a soil seedbank that can be stimulated by the passage of fire which can replace mature plants lost in such a disturbance event.
+Therefore, the species does not meet the definition for extreme fluctuations as per IUCN (2024).